 How to Read Your Social Security Statement (And What Actually Matters)

-Where to Get Your Statement and What It Shows
+Where Do You Get Your Statement and What Does It Show?

 Your Social Security statement is available at ssa.gov by creating a My Social Security account.
 The statement shows: